iepathos/seahorse/README.md

 ----------------
 Seahorse is a fullstack asynchronous web server.
 It is built with speed, realtime behavior and scalability in mind.
 RethinkDB is capable of pushing changes to the Seahorse web app when data is changed.
 Seahorse can notify clients through a data sync websocket.
 Frontend uses React.js to take advantage of the excellent virtual dom manipulation.

 Seahorse is in active development.
 Its organization and design is influenced heavily by Django, Flask, and Tornado frameworks.
-The goal of Seahorse is to provide rock solid starter template and design for building asynchronous web applications.
+The goal of Seahorse is to provide a rock solid starter template and design for building asynchronous web applications.

 Seahorse makes some decisions for you, like it is using RethinkDB by default for the database.
 RethinkDB is a NoSQL based database with an emphasis on being asynchronous, scalable and works great with Tornado.
 A more customizable design is planned, but not a high priority.